aws-samples/eks-workshop/content/container_insights/logsinsights.md

 chapter: false
 weight: 5
 ---
+#### What is Logs Insights?

+[CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) is a fully integrated, interactive, and pay-as-you-go log analytics service for CloudWatch.
+CloudWatch Logs Insights enables you to explore, analyze, and visualize your logs instantly, allowing you to troubleshoot operational problems with ease.

 #### Querying Logs from EKS

 Navigate to [CloudWatch Logs Insights](https://console.aws.amazon.com/cloudwatch/home#logs-insights:) and select **aws/containerinsights/eksworkshop-eksctl/performance** Log Group as shown below